subhro7264/Sharpener/README.md

 # Sharpener

-Write logic to store the details entered by the user in the local storage when he clicks on submit.
-Watch this video to
+Lets store the users in the right format